PLCnext/MqttGdsConnector/MqttClient_Technical_Details.md

 * Complex data types (including Arrays and Structures) are not currently supported.
 * Only QoS 0 is supported
 * The app checks the assigned GDS port in terms of availability and type during the start-up process.
 Any changes to GDS ports (delete, rename or type) during operation (e.g. if a modified PLCnext Engineer project is downloaded without stopping the PLC) can lead to an undefined behaviour!
+* When the PLC goes into "Stop" mode, all PLCnext task processing will be suspended, but the MQTT Client will continue to run.
+GDS variables will continue to be read and written by the MQTT Client app.
+This is by design, because any or all GDS variables can be associated with processes that are not running in PLCnext tasks, e.g. other Function Extensions, or other Runtime applications.

 -----------
 ## Error handling